Ampullinidae

-Ampullinidae are a mostly extinct taxonomic family of deep-water sea snails, marine gastropod molluscs in the clade Caenogastropoda.
+Ampullinidae are a mostly extinct taxonomic family of sea snails, marine gastropod molluscs in the clade Caenogastropoda.

 The shells of species in this family resemble those of naticids.
 Sea snails of this family lived from the Triassic period to the Pliocene age of the Cenozoic.

 But when the extant species Cernina fluctuata is considered as a member of this family, then Ampullinidae is extant.

 Taxonomy

 No subfamilies in this family are recognized in the taxonomy of Bouchet & Rocroi (2005).

 The contents and synonymy of Ampullinidae have been treated by the World Register of Marine Species after Lozouet et al. (2001), Kase & Ishikawa (2003) and Bandel (2006).
 The position in Campaniloidea is based on anatomical data on Cernina fluctuata (Kase, 1990; Healy, pers. comm., sperm morphology), but Ampullinoidea is treated as distinct superfamily by Lozouet et al. (2001) and Bandel (2006).

 Genera

 Genera within the family Ampullinidae include: